zshipko/ocaml-rs/README.md

 ocaml = {git = "https://github.com/zshipko/ocaml-rs"}
 ```

-in your `Cargo.toml`.

-On macOS you will need also to add the following to your project's `.cargo/config` file:
+For macOS you will need also to add the following to your project's `.cargo/config` file:

 ```toml
 [build]